NRLA – National Residential Landlords Association – About the NRLA

 How much does it cost to Join the NRLA?

-The annual fee is £75 for a basic membership.
+The annual membership fee is £75 for a basic membership.
 This is usually the fee for a single private landlord.
-For a corporate landlord, the cost is higher.
+For a corporate landlord, the cost is higher, and a discount on some members packages may be available.

 We would recommend that you visit their website to see the fee structure, as these may change from time to time.